justinethier/cyclone/docs/Garbage-Collector.md

 - Read Barrier - Code that is executed before reading an object.
 Read barriers have a larger overhead than write barriers because object reads are much more common.
 - Root - The collector begins tracing by marking one or more of these objects.
 A root object is guaranteed to survive a collection cycle.
 - Write Barrier - Code that is executed before writing to an object.

+# Code

+The goal of this paper is to provide a high-level overview of Cyclone's garbage collector.
+The implementation code is available in this repository:

+- [`runtime.c`](../runtime.c) contains most of the runtime system, including code to perform minor GC.
+A good place to start would be the `GC` and `gc_minor` functions.
+- [`gc.c`](../gc.c) contains the major GC code.

 # Data Structures